EqualExperts/play-async/README.md

 ## Features

-The play_async_mvc library addresses the above concerns with the following features…
+The play-async library addresses the above concerns with the following features…

 * Allow long running Future to be placed onto a background queue for off-line processing and disconnect the HTTP client from waiting on the result.
 This removes the need for the client to remain connected to the application server waiting for the result.
 * Throttle the number of concurrent async requests that are currently executing on a single application server instance.